These people are in limbo, as lost today as they were 200 years ago…

 The 400,000 Africans brought to Barbados in chains and their descendants who were born and died enslaved are now silent and invisible.
 Just like those who laboured at Newton Plantation.
 Buried in unmarked graves, forgotten, perhaps forever.

 So, there’s no monument to slavery in Barbados.
-Yet Admiral Lord Horatio Nelson has pride of place in Bridgetown.
+Yet Admiral Lord Horatio Nelson, a man who defended slavery when others were calling for its abolition, has pride of place in Bridgetown.

 As far as I know, there is no monument to Winston Churchill, that other hero of the British Empire, and why would there be?
 After all Barbados is now an independent country with both eyes scanning the future.